Prag8855/aab/content/guides/job-notice-period.md

 | Over 15 years | 6 months, on the last day of the month |
 | Over 20 years | 7 months, on the last day of the month |

 > **Example 1:** You work for a company for 1 year.
 You get laid off on February 18.
 You must work until March 31.
+That's 1 month later (March 18), rounded to the last day of the month (March 31).

-> **Example 2:** You get laid off on March 17.
-You must work and get paid until May 31.
+> **Example 2:** You started a job 2 months ago, and you are still in your probation period.
+You get laid off on July 11.
+You must work until July 25.
+That's 2 weeks later.

+Your notice period starts one day after you receive your termination letter.

 ### In case of bankruptcy